waveclaw/dwarffortress-packaging/README.md

 ## Notes

-The package tries to re-organize vanilla Dwarf Fortress into a regular Linux applications and does have to make two changes to the game.
+The package tries to re-organize vanilla Dwarf Fortress into a regular (Linux Standards Base comliant) Linux application and does have to make two changes to the game.

 * As of the 0.42.03 alpha release these packages have to patch the binaries in the game to replace Portable Network Graphics (PNG) images with bitmap (bmp) images.
 * As of the 0.42.03 alpha release these application script takes care to handle the problematic libz library binding.